-For both ICB and SCB, the majority of the precipitation is in the form of snow.
-Differences in snowpack depth between the three stations were observed (Figure B2).
-Sugarloaf has missing snow depth data due to cameras being covered with snow for much of the 2017 WY.
-Despite the missing record, snow depth was comparable between the two sites during both 2017 and 2018 WYs.
+Most precipitation in both basins is in the form of snow, and the basins had different snowpack depths (Figure B2).
+Snow data in 2017 are incomplete for SCB because of periods of time when the snowpack covered the cameras .
+Nonetheless, we estimate that snow depth was similar between the two sites during the 2017 and 2018 WYs.
 In ICB manual snow depth measurements were taken in a grid around each weather station in March 2016, January and April 2017, and March 2018 (points and error bars on Figure B2 for ICB), but manual measurements were not made at SCB because the site was inaccessible in the winter.
-For both locations and all water years, the wetland station on average had the greatest snow depth with the latest melt date, followed by the shrub station.
-The forest station had the lowest snowpack depth and earliest melt date at both sites.
+For both locations and all water years, the wetland station had the greatest snowpack depth and the latest melt date, and the forest station had the lowest snowpack depth and earliest melt date.